 ‘The purpose is to encourage a love of writing poetry amongst secondary school students, to affirm it as a worthwhile literary pursuit, and to stimulate excellence in writing.
 It also aims to inspire and enrich youth literature’.

-Entries for the next Somerset National Poetry Prize closed on 6 December 2019.
-State winners will be invited to the Somerset Storyfest to be held on the Gold Coast from 18-20 March 2020.
+2020 State winners will be invited to the Somerset Storyfest to be held on the Gold Coast from 18-20 March 2020.
 State and national Winners will be listed on the Storyfest web site.
+Entries open Monday 27 July 2020 for the 2021 competition.

 The Royal Queensland Show [EKKA].
 ‘Pint-sized poets can take to the stage and showcase their favourite poetry in Ekka’s Student Bush Poetry Competition [Students].
 Students can compete in classes for established or original poems and have six minutes to belt out their bush ballads to a live audience’.